Murdaugh defense team alleges jury tampering in request for new trial

 Alex Murdaugh maintained and still maintains his innocence of the murder of Maggie and Paul and he believes the truth will ultimately prevail.

-Harpootlian and Griffin plan to hold a news conference on Tuesday afternoon on the motion.

-Tuesday’s news conference on the new motion is set for 2:30 p.m. in Columbia.

 Judge Clifton Newman sentenced Murdaugh to two life sentences in prison for the killings in early March.
 Murdaugh, meanwhile, has requested a change of plea hearing, which would indicate he plans to change his not guilty plea to federal financial crimes.
 The court set that hearing for Sept.
-21 at 10 a.m. in downtown Charleston.
+21 in Charleston.

-State v.
-Murdaugh - Motion to Stay by Live 5 News on Scribd